raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 #### Client Reconnection

 After a DSO Session is ended by the server
-(either by sending the client a Retry Delay request message, or by forcibly aborting the underlying transport connection) the client SHOULD try to reconnect, to that server, or to another suitable server, if more than one is available.
+(either by sending the client a Retry Delay message, or by forcibly aborting the underlying transport connection) the client SHOULD try to reconnect, to that server, or to another suitable server, if more than one is available.